LukeGrahamLandry/llvm_of_jvm/devlog.md

 That's really a pattern with the library I'm using for the parsing bytecode.
 They want to be all type safe and correct in reflecting the jvm spec but it means I have to do so many inane type conversions for slightly different representations.
 Pleasingly the argument order on the stack is the intuitive one I assumed for my functions before I looked.
+Should lazily forward declare the array functions only if they're actually called cause its annoying to see them all at the top of the ir.

+Something fucked up where it works if you declare the accumulator at the top but not between loops.
+It's trying to read var2_acc for the for loop counter instead of var4_i?
+Maybe I messed up the indexing of locals?
+But if I don't do doubles, same problem with floats which only take one slot.
+Maybe its not stack_comptime_safe and my check is only detecting stack height changes but some instructions swap so if you swap the top of the stack and then jump away you've perceived it even if it doesn't think you did.
+Nope not that.
+Looking in javap, its not making enough locals.
+L0 is the argument, L1 is the array, L2 is the for loop counter and then also L2 is acc.
+It works if you declare the loop counter as a variable before the loop initializer, then it gets its own slot.
+It must be reusing the slot because thier lifetimes don't overlap.
+The loop counter ends when at the end of the loop's scope.
+So then do I have to key local variables by index and type?
+OpIInc doesn't have a type, hopefully only used on ints?

+Now instead of tracking (local_index -> llvalue), have ((local_index, local_type) -> llvalue) and hope that javac made everything work out so they don't overlap and it can't tell they're actually in different places and then that llvm puts them back together to the same place in the end if that's actually the right choice.

 ## More Tests (Nov 24)